kwame-mintah/java-11-text-based-adventure-bandit-game/README.md

 Outcomes

 1. You have successfully robbed him (mask was used), you have gained 40G.
-2. You have successfully robbed him but he remembers your face, you have gained 40G (If the sheriff sees you, he will chase you)
+2. You have successfully robbed him, but he remembers your face, you have gained 40G (If the sheriff sees you, he will chase you)
 3. The man beats you up, leaving you very wounded and unconscious for a day, when you wake up you are in the town hospital.
 (You lose 25G and 35HP)